weltliteratur/vossanto/special_cases.md

   who could (but wouldn't) claim to be the **Dr. Dre** of *dancehall*.
 - Willoughby is sometimes called the **Lake Lucerne** of *North America*
+- For El Vez, who bills himself as the *Mexican* **Elvis Presley**, there is no better time to celebrate Christmas than after the fact: it gives his show maximum kitsch appeal.

 Temporal
 --------